hongkunyoo/jupyterflow/README.md

 - No Kubernetes knowledge (YAML) needed to run.
 - No container build & push or deploy.
-- Just run workflow with single command `jupyterflow`.
+- Just simply run your workflow with single command `jupyterflow`.

-`jupyterflow` is a command that helps user utilize Argo Workflow engine without making YAML files or building containers on JupyterHub.
+`jupyterflow` is a command that helps user utilize Argo Workflow engine without making any YAML files or building containers on JupyterHub.

 The following `jupyterflow` command will make sequence workflow.